Comparison

 The Verdict

-Buy the Breville Barista Express Impress if you want great espresso with the least friction, don't want to buy a separate grinder, or share the machine with people who aren't interested in the hobby.
-It's the most complete package under $1,000.
+Buy the Breville Barista Express Impress if you want great espresso with the least possible friction, do not want to buy a separate grinder, or share the machine with people who are not interested in the hobby.
+It is the most complete package under $1,000 and the only honest single-purchase pick.

-Buy the Gaggia Classic Evo Pro if you're serious about espresso as a craft, plan to invest in a quality grinder, and want a machine that rewards your skill development for the next decade.
-The total system cost approaches the Breville's, but you get a better grinder and a more capable extraction platform.
+Buy the Gaggia Classic Evo Pro if you are serious about espresso as a craft, plan to invest in a quality grinder, and want a machine that rewards skill development for the next decade.
+The total system cost approaches the Breville's once you add a grinder, but you get a better grinder and a more capable extraction platform — and the 15-20 year service life means the long-term cost-per-shot is the lowest in the category.

-The Gavler community favors the Breville's accessibility — 9.5 versus 8.8.
+The Gavler community favors the Breville's accessibility — 9.5 versus 8.8 score.
 But the Gaggia's 34 votes to the Breville's 24 tell a different story: the people who love the Gaggia really love it.
-See both on the Best Espresso Machines list and weigh in.
+See where both stand among the ten top picks on the Best Espresso Machines list and weigh in.

 See all 10 products ranked by the community